Manage Web Content with Joomla!

 Before installing Joomla, we assume that you have followed our getting started guide.
 If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Additionally, you will need to follow the LAMP Guide appropriate for the distribution you have deployed.

-After installing the LAMP stack, you must attend to a few additional prerequsites to complete this Joomla installation.
+After installing the LAMP stack, you must attend to a few additional prerequisites to complete this Joomla installation.
 Ensure that your distribution provides

 unzip tools.
 In Debian- and Ubuntu-based systems, issue the following command: